As Paradise rebuilds, a divide over safety a year after fire

 More than 2.7 million Californians live in areas at very high risk for wildfires, according to an Associated Press analysis of census data and state fire maps.
 Nearly 180 cities and towns are in the very high hazard areas.

-That's one reason Gov. Gavin Newsom touted growing efforts to clear swaths of brush and trees from around communities to slow advancing flames.
+That's one reason Newsom and rural lawmakers touted efforts to clear brush and trees near communities to slow advancing flames.
 President Donald Trump has accused California's Democratic leaders of not doing enough to manage overgrown forests.

 Timothy Ingalsbee, executive director of Firefighters United for Safety, Ethics and Ecology, said clearing trees is usually counterproductive because the weeds and brush that grow back in open areas are more flammable than the mature trees they replace.